Introduction to the former Form FS01 for AFSL Applications

 - Calculate the statutory fee

-- Generate a payment remittance advice when you apply
+- Generate a payment remittance advice

 - BPAY